 - Is a particular subscriber not getting your emails?
 Ask them to add your From email address to their contact list or address book.

 - If your From email address is in their address book, have them check their spam filter settings to be sure that your content and/or address isn't blocked.

 - Are they using a webmail provider such as AOL, Yahoo, or Hotmail?
-These providers deliver mail in small batches which can sometimes result in emails taking up to 24 hours to be delivered to a specific email account.
+These providers throttle delivery, which can sometimes result in emails taking about 24 hours to be delivered to a specific email account.

 - Could there be an internal firewall?
 Some domains don't like seeing emails going to and from the same domain, via a third party.
 For instance, you may be sending an internal company newsletter from email@example.com to firstname.lastname@example.org.
 In the middle of that process, your email goes through a MailChimp server.
 Sometimes, particularly with corporate and university filters, these emails look suspicious and are blocked.
 Review the whitelisting information if this may be the case.